Section Image

 Mount Washington's Shiloh Street Shopping District has several highly-rated local restaurants, including The Summit, an upscale bar and grill where residents can slip onto a tall wooden bar stool as they sip on an espresso martini over dinner.
 Shiloh Gastro, an American eatery serving up classic comfort foods with international and regional influences, sits a few doors down.
 Residents can find several other shops along the main strip, ranging from bakeries to full-service grocery stores.
 For additional dining options, residents can head northeast of the neighborhood to Station Square, a large outdoor shopping mall housing dozens of bars, clubs and upscale restaurants overlooking the river.

-Enjoy the view of Shiloh Street at Gordo's Tacos & Tequila in Mount Washington.
+Residents can people watch at Gordo's Tacos & Tequila on Shiloh Street in Mount Washington.

-Enjoy the view of Shiloh Street at Gordo's Tacos & Tequila in Mount Washington.
+Residents can people watch at Gordo's Tacos & Tequila on Shiloh Street in Mount Washington.

 Events by the Mount Washington Community Development Corporation